-We’re Entering the Age of the AI Chatbox.
-What Does This Mean for Marketers?
+We’re entering the age of the AI Chatbot.
+What does this mean for Marketers?

 “I am ChatGPT, a large language model developed by OpenAI.
 I have been trained on a vast